 Chatty Man Alan Carr says he’s always been intrigued by genealogy.
-Well, he adds, so long as genealogy means family history rather than the study of rocks.
+Well, he adds as he appears on Who Do You Think You Are?, so long as genealogy means family history rather than the study of rocks.
 “I’d like to see where I come from,” says the comedian, “cos I don’t know where I’m going!”

 First up, this means heading north to meet his father at St James’ Park, home of Newcastle United, where Graham Carr is the chief scout.
 “Did you think I’d ever come out of this tunnel?” jokes Alan as he walks out towards the pitch.

 Graham played professionally and went on to become a manager, but he wasn’t the first footballer in the family.
 Wilf Carr, Alan’s grandfather, also made his living from the game.
-Clippings from the 1920s suggest a promising striker who was knocking goals in for Newcastle’s reserves before injury ended his playing career.
+Old newspaper clippings from the 1920s suggest a promising striker who was knocking goals in for Newcastle’s reserves before injury ended his playing career.

 It’s a picture far removed from the man Alan knew in later life.
 “You’ve got to understand, the granddad I knew was this man with a gammy leg and a stick,” he says.
 Instead of finding fame and fortune, Wilf spent the majority of his working life as a coal miner.

 Alan goes to meet historian June Balshaw, who’s been trawling through official records.
-Marie, it turns out, had two children with Laing, but by 1911 was living as Henry’s ‘lodger’.
+Marie, it turns out, had two children with Laing, but the 1911 census records show her living as Henry’s ‘lodger’.
 By 1916, the couple had moved to Crayford, Kent.
 In 1938, they finally married with Annie, as she was known, declaring herself to be a widow.

 Yet Alan still isn’t entirely convinced.
-Why is Henry Carter listed as the father on his children’s birth certificates rather than Edward Mercer?
-At the Centre for Kentish Studies, historian Sandra Dunster explains that police would have been far more likely to look at electoral records than birth certificates when hunting for deserters.
+Why is Henry Carter listed as the father on his children’s birth records rather than Edward Mercer?
+At the Centre for Kentish Studies, historian Sandra Dunster explains that police would have been far more likely to look at electoral registers than birth certificates when hunting for deserters.